by Melissa Nordell

 7. Hosea 4:6 “My people are destroyed for lack of knowledge: because thou hast rejected knowledge, I will also reject thee, that thou shalt be no priest to me: seeing thou hast forgotten the law of thy God, I will also forget thy children.”
 Be sure to study the Word of God and use it often in declarations and decrees.
 Use the Word, though, in context and not amiss.
 Read the whole chapter of a scripture in order to understand what God is saying.
 Never take anyone’s word that a scripture means a certain thing – check it out for yourself.
 If you use the scripture in a wrong way, it will not be answered.
 Always use God’s Word wisely and carefully.
 Keys to praying correctly and successfully are in the Word of God.

 9. 1 Tim 4:7 “Have nothing to do with irreverent, silly myths.
 Rather train yourself for godliness.”
 Be sure that you are not praying something that is religious, repetitive or not in God’s Word.
 Many intercessors copy what someone else prays but do not realize what they are actually saying, often not making any sense and achieving nothing.
 These are “silly myths.”
 Always listen to the Lord, do or say what He says, and you will not go wrong.
-Some things that I hear in intercession are not even scriptural.
+Some things that I hear in prayer groups is not even scriptural.
 Do not just copy others but learn and grow in intercession and His instructions in the Word.
+Do not take hearsay as truth – but investigate.

 10. Matt 26:40 “Then he returned to his disciples and found them sleeping.
-“Couldn’t you men keep watch with me for one hour?” he asked Peter.”
+‘Couldn’t you men keep watch with me for one hour?’ he asked Peter.”
 You must actually intercede!
 Don’t just think about it and believe that your thoughts will take care of it.
 Always intercede until you feel the burden lift, or until the Lord says that you are done for the time being.
 Don’t quit too soon.
 Never think that something, including prophetic words, will just happen – you must intercede.
 Don’t just rely on others in prayer – intercede yourself.
-Complaining, lamenting, gossipping and grieving are not prayer and not pro-active for getting an answer.
-Many people are often heard preaching to the Lord or telling Him what the problem is as if He doesn’t know already, and not declaring, decreeing, not pro-active, not actually praying but then expecting an answer.
-Watch your words and who you are talking to (the King of all Kings, the One True and Righteous Judge).
+Complaining, lamenting, gossiping and grieving are not prayer and not pro-active for getting an answer.
+Many people are often heard preaching to the Lord or telling Him what the problem is as if He doesn’t know already; or they are not declaring and decreeing, not pro-active, not actually praying but then expecting an answer.
+Watch your words and who you are talking to (the King of all Kings, the One True and Righteous Judge) – you are not talking to the people in the room when in corporate prayer time.
 Use the Holy Spirit within you to direct your words and use the authority and power God gave you.

 13. James 2:13 “…because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment.”
 Always pray/intercede with mercy.
 God wants mercy for all.
 God is very clear in this scripture also, that if you do not pray in mercy, you will not be shown mercy and unmerciful prayers are not answered.

 15. James 1:5-7 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord.”
 This scripture tells us that doubting nullifies intercession and that He will give you wisdom in how to intercede effectively if you ask.
-Do not pray in faith, then begin to doubt.
+Do not pray in faith and then begin to doubt to cancel it out.
 He will give you wisdom as to how to have faith and how to intercede for any situation.
 Never lean on your own understanding.
-His ways are always higher.
+His ways are always higher (Prov 3:5).

 16. 1 Pet 3:7 “Likewise, ye husbands, dwell with them according to knowledge, giving honor unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.”
 Husbands who do not honor their wives will not have their prayers answered, as this scripture in God’s Word clearly states.
 It stands to reason that it could be the same for wives who do not honor their husbands as well.

 19. Isa 59:2 “But your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear.”
 Personal sin will stop your prayers from being heard.
-Inquire of the Lord, repent and renounce.
-Do not just think of the “Big 3” sins, as I call them (smoking, drinking and sexual sin), as there are many other sins in the Bible that all stem out of pride and flesh.
-We all sin, but God can hide His face and not hear you in order to get you to stop the behavior; so inquire of Him always.
-He is a good Abba Father, who wants us to get rid of sin because He loves us and will sometimes not answer until we change.
+Inquire of the Lord, repent, and renounce.
+Do not just think of the “Big 3” sins, as I call them (smoking, drinking, and sexual sin), as there are many other sins in the Bible that all stem out of pride and flesh.
+We all sin, but God may hide His face and not hear you in order to get you to stop the behavior; so inquire of Him always.
+He is a good Abba Father, who wants us to rid ourselves of sin because He loves us and will sometimes not answer until we change.
+Also, this scripture means that sometimes generational sins and iniquities which keep us from closeness with Him must be repented of and broken so He will hear our prayers.

 20. James 4:3 “Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.”
 If you are praying selfish, coveting prayers, they will not be answered.
 Always pray God’s will.
 The safe thing to do is to always say “I pray YOUR will, God, in this situation.”
 Or better yet, pray in tongues.
-“Consuming it upon your lusts” does not just mean sexual things, it also means selfish, controlling prayers which are your will and your fleshly desires that are not God’s will.
-This has to do with prayer for others especially, because what you want may not be what the other person wills and may not be what is best for them.
+“Consuming it upon your lusts” does not just mean sexual things, it also means selfish, controlling prayers which might be your will and your fleshly desires that are not God’s will.
+This has to do with prayer for others especially because what you want may not be what the other person wills and may not be what is best for that person.

 21. Prov 21:13 “Whoso stoppeth his ears at the cry of the poor, he also shall cry himself, but shall not be heard.”
-Never forsake the poor but give and help them when you can, as not doing so will cause your prayers to not be heard.
+Never forsake the poor but give and help them when you can, as not doing so can cause your prayers to not be heard.
+Isaiah 58: 6-10 stresses this as well.

 22. Luke 18:1 “Then He spoke a parable to them, that men always ought to pray and not lose heart…” Luke 18 is the parable of the unjust judge where Jesus is teaching us to keep on asking.
 Read all of Luke 18.
 Matt 7:7 says, “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you” (NLT).
 We need to have faith the first time we ask, but there is no scripture that says only ask once.
 Never give up.

-23. John 14:14 “You may ask me for anything in my name, and I will do it.”
+24. John 14:14 “You may ask me for anything in my name, and I will do it.”
 Not interceding or praying using the words “in Jesus’ name” makes the request of no effect.
-Nothing is done in your name or by your blood – so be aware every time you pray or intercede that you must say this after you entreat the Lord.
+Nothing is done in your name or by your blood – so be aware every time you pray or intercede that you must say this after you entreat the Lord -EVERY TIME.